Generic name: pramoxine and zinc acetate topical [ pra-MOX-een-and-ZINK-as' e-tate-TOP-ik-al ]

-Brand Name: Calaclear, Caladryl Clear, Caldyphen Clear, Callergy Clear
+Brand names: Calaclear, Caladryl Clear, Caldyphen Clear, Clear Anti Itch Lotion, Callergy Clear

 What is Callergy Clear?

 Callergy Clear (for the skin) is a combination medicine used to relieve pain and itching caused by coming into contact with poison ivy, poison oak, or poison sumac.
 Callergy Clear also dries oozing or weeping from minor skin irritation.

 Callergy Clear may also be used for purposes not listed in this medication guide.

 Callergy Clear side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.